-The average cost of tree pruning in New South Wales is $52.50/hr hiring a professional.
+The average cost of tree pruning in New South Wales is $52.50/hr for hiring a professional.

-Many arborists also like to charge per project no by the hour.
+Many arborists also like to charge per project not by the hour.
 The average cost of tree pruning in NSW is $289.

-However, the cost of pruning trees changes based on factors such as the tree size, accessibility, and additional services required.
+However, the cost of pruning trees changes based on tree size, accessibility, and additional services required.

-Roots from your neighbour’s trees are treated the same way as overhanging branches.
-As a result, in cases where you have roots from your neighbour’s trees damaging your driveway you have the right to remove them according to the right of abatement.
+Roots from your neighbor’s trees are treated the same way as overhanging branches.
+As a result, in cases where you have roots from your neighbor’s trees damaging your driveway you have the right to remove them according to the right of abatement.

-You can also use Part 2 (section 9) of the Trees (Disputes Between Neighbours) Act 2006 to obtain orders from the court pertaining to damage of property.
+You can also use Part 2 (section 9) of the Trees (Disputes Between Neighbours) Act 2006 to obtain orders from the court pertaining to damage to property.

-Such order will also require removal of offending roots, replacement or repair of cracked paths, walls and sewer pipes damaged by the roots.
+Such an order will also require the removal of offending roots, and replacement or repair of cracked paths, walls, and sewer pipes damaged by the roots.

 Such orders can also require the payment for the installation of root control barriers.

-You can report to the council or through Land and Environment Court in cases where the neighbour is not responding to your request.
+You can report to the council or through the Land and Environment Court in cases where the neighbor is not responding to your request.

 Yes.
-The law allows you to request a neighbour to cut trees when they are becoming a nuisance to your private property.
+The law allows you to request a neighbor to cut trees when they are becoming a nuisance to your private property.

 This is applicable where the trees have overgrown into your property, they are posing a danger to your property, infested trees or posing a danger to power lines.

-According to legal answers for New South Wales, a neighbour’s trees can grow as high as possible as long as they are maintaining the hedge height guidelines.
+According to legal answers for New South Wales, a neighbor’s trees can grow as high as possible as long as they are maintaining the hedge height guidelines.

-Hedge laws require trees next to a neighbour to be above 2.5 meters in cases where they are more than two.
-This is to prevent obstruction light in the dwelling as well as obstruction of view from dwellings.
+Hedge laws require trees next to a neighbor to be above 2.5 meters in cases where they are more than two.
+This is to prevent obstruction of light in the dwelling as well as obstruction of view from dwellings.

 When your neighbour’s tree is too big you have several actions to take.